-In terms of their own empowerment, the 'mobile ladies' reported that their new role expanded their horizons, gave them the confidence to become tech savvy with other ICTs such as computers, and increased their status in the household as contributors to the family income.
-In turn, the D.Net study reports that the thorough understanding of the job requirements by the mobile ladies and their confidence in using the technology were key success factors (Raihan et al. 2005).
+In terms of their own empowerment, the 'mobile ladies' reported that their new role expanded their horizons, gave them the confidence to become tech-savvy with other ICTs such as computers, and increased their status in the household as contributors to the family income.
+In turn, the D.Net study reports that the thorough understanding of the job requirements by the mobile ladies and their confidence in use of the technology was a key success factor.

-Another successful example of control over technology is the Government of Kerala's Kudumbashree project in India, where women from below the poverty line households are formed into community-based organisations under a poverty eradication programme of the government and opportunities are created for thrift, skill development and micro-enterprise.
-Amongst the hundreds of micro-enterprise activities that have been set up are IT units, which include data processing units on the one hand and computer manufacturing units on the other.
-In the latter category, women go much beyond their role as manufacturers: they are not only the owners of the businesses that they set up, but are also equipped to hold responsibility for the overall management of the enterprises and for all key decisions and innovations that need to be made to sustain the enterprises (Swamy 2007).
+Another successful example of control over technology is the Government of Kerala's Kudumbashree project in India, where women from below poverty line households are formed into Community-Based Organizations under a poverty eradication programme of the government and opportunities are created for thrift, skill development and micro-enterprise.
+Amongst the 100s of micro-enterprise activities that have been set up are IT units which include data processing units on one hand and computer manufacturing units on the other.
+In the latter category, women go much beyond their role as manufacturers: they are not only the owners of the businesses that they set up, but are also equipped to hold responsibility for the overall management of the enterprise and all key decisions and innovations that need to be made to sustain the enterprise.

-Manju S. on her involvement in the Kudumbashree project
+Manju S., on her involvement in the Kudumbashree project

-Some women from our self-help group (SHG) were trained for six months.
-We took a loan from Canara Bank for Rs.
-3.29 lakh (one lakh is 0.1 million), and each of us invested Rs.
-1650 in the enterprise.
+Some women from our Self-Help Group were trained for 6 months.
+We took a loan from Canara Bank for Rs.3.29 lakh (one lakh is 0.1 million), and each of us invested Rs.1650 (Rs. is Indian Rupees, and 45 Indian Rupees approximately equal one US dollar) in the enterprise.
 We chose this area because there is more technology involved and we find it suitable for our education and skills background.
-Compared to non-IT enterprises, this is higher level work and the field itself is a dynamic one, becoming more important in the world.
+Compared to non-IT enterprises, this is higher-level work and the field itself is dynamic one, becoming more important in the world.

 My husband was not supportive initially, as I had to borrow money from our family to invest.
 I used to work long hours and didn't earn much income.
 Also, the workplace was very dusty and the work hours were long and tough.
-But now I earn almost Rs.
-5000 a month and contribute to the household expenses.
+But now I earn almost Rs.5000 a month and contribute to the household expenses.
 So there is no more opposition!